facelessuser/Rummage/docs/src/markdown/usage.md

 ### File Patterns

-If you don't select the `Regex` checkbox to the right of `Exclude folders` or `Files which match`, those patterns will be simple wildcard patterns instead of regular expressions.
+If you don't select the `Regex` check box to the right of `Exclude folders` or `Files which match`, those patterns will be simple wildcard patterns instead of regular expressions.
 The wildcard syntax mimics Python's [fnmatch module][fnmatch], but with two additions.

 Pattern  | Meaning
 -------- | -------